Add iOS software update policies in Intune

 Software update policies let you force supervised iOS devices to automatically install the latest available OS update.
-This feature is available only for supervised devices.
 When configuring a policy, you can add the days and times when you don't want devices to install an update.

 Configure the policy